KreutzerCode/astro-adventure/README.md

 ## ✨ Contributing

-Feel free to contribute any type of contribution is welcome.
+Feel free to contribute, any type of contribution is welcome.

 ### Development
-* To start modifying the project, you will need to run `npm install` in the package folder.
+* To start modifying the project, you will need to run `npm install` in the project folder.
 * While modifing the project files, you can have to use `npm run dev` to apply changes.

 ### Production
-* When your changes are ready to be used in production, you need to run `npm run build`.
+* When your changes are ready to be used, you need to run `npm run build`.
-* After that, the modified package is ready for use.
+* After that, the modified project is ready for use.
 Pull Requests of any kind are strongly encouraged!

 ## 👨🏽‍💻 Recommended IDE Setup